Amazon vs. Google: Battle of platforms in 2020

 A great advantage of Amazon SEO is that advertisement has a positive influence on organic traffic.
 However, this works under the condition that a product is being sold.
 In such a case, the algorithm computes that a listing has got a high conversion rate and increases its position in the regular search results.

 This strategy is often used when launching new products.
 Initially, PPC is set to increase the speed and get the history of sales that will later positively influence organic traffic.

 Work on External Optimization

 Additional traffic can be attracted via social media, emails, personal blogs, and partner sites.
-On Google, external optimization leads to the increase of trust to a resource, on Amazon, it leads to the sales increase.
+On Google, external optimization leads to the increase of trust to a resource, while on Amazon, it leads to the sales increase.
 As mentioned before, the correct strategy of gaining link mass will make it possible to increase the brand and product recognition.

-Of course, it is possible to direct traffic directly to listing, however, there is a more interesting strategy, i.e., to use landing pages with promo codes.
+Of course, it is possible to direct traffic directly to listings, however, there is a more interesting strategy, i.e., to use landing pages with promo codes.
 So, a user follows the external link and gets to the landing page where a special offer is published, if a user is interested in it, after clicking the link, the product can be purchased on Amazon.
 This is the perfect approach to decrease the bounce rate and attract traffic that will be converted.

 Relevance of Keywords